ricca509/react-tutorial/README.md

 # React comment box example

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is a modified version of the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+It adds a Backbone collection to handle data and sync with the server.

 ## To use